xavierroy/4000weeks/index.markdown

 ---
-title 			: My Life in Weeks
-layout			: life-in-weeks
-datafile		:	life-in-weeks
-start_date	: 1975-09-19
+title       : My Life in Weeks layout      : life-in-weeks datafile    : life-in-weeks start_date	: 1975-09-19
 end_year    : 2075
-suppress_age: false
 ---

 👋 Hi, I'm [Gina](https://ginatrapani.org).
 This is a map of my life, where each week I've been alive is a little box.
 Hover over or tap a box to find out more about that week.